hma19/customer-order-scheduling-LDR/README.md

 **Code**

-For ease of using, we decode LDR in C# with .net core 2.1 and generate this executable file LDR.exe.
+For ease of using, we decode LDR in C# with .net core 2.1 and generate this executable file LDR-I.exe and LDR-II.exe.

 Please follow these steps to run the LDR: